tvwenger/kriging/README.md

-the observed semivariogram can be biased (see Starks & Fang, 1982, Mathematical Geology, 14, 4: https://doi.org/10.1007/BF01032592). `kriging` attempts to remove this bias by first removing a fitted drift polynomial term before generating the semivariogram.
+the observed semivariogram can be biased (see Starks & Fang, 1982, Mathematical Geology, 14, 4: https://doi.org/10.1007/BF01032592). `kriging` attempts to remove this bias by subtracting a fitted polynomial drift term before generating the semivariogram.

 ## Installation
 Install directly from this repository: